lightmeter/lightmeter.github.io/_posts/2017-10-25-the-user-interface.md

 5. The aperture scale.
 It moves just like te time scale with the current management.
 Also an aperture can be set here.
 I often select the minimal aperture.
 E.g. on my 1.7 range finder I'd select the 2.0 field.

 6. Spot metering.
 Press anywhere on the camera image in order to spot meter this area.
+This will also lock the exposure allowing you to investigate the scene.
 Pressing on the spot meter icon again will return to normal metering.
 This functionality helps you to measure for the shadows or create low-key images if you press on light areas.

 7. The measure button.
 Press to make continuous readings.
 Press again, will stop the camera and show you the last measurement taken.
 Hint: The camera consumes battery life, so better stop reading when done.